-Dr. Eisenberg is also Paul D. Boyer Professor of Biochemistry and Molecular Biology at the University of California, Los Angeles and director of the UCLA-DOE (U.S. Department of Energy) Institute for Genomics and Proteomics.
+Dr. Eisenberg is also Paul D. Boyer Professor of Biochemistry and Molecular Biology at the University of California, Los Angeles.

 When David Eisenberg’s father brought home an incubator of worms for his son to grow on chocolate bars, the busy pediatrician nurtured his son’s lifelong love of science.
 The pair attempted to petrify eggs and sterilize the worms with ultraviolet light.
 While none of these experiments proved earth-shattering at the time, they did spark Eisenberg’s insatiable curiosity.

 “It was mostly play science,” says Eisenberg, whose work focuses on understanding the structural basis for the protein misbehavior characteristic of many neurodegenerative disorders.
 “But it really got me interested in science.
 Of course, my father was hoping that I would follow him into medicine.”